Canadiens continue playoff push with win over Jets | CBC Sports

 Montreal keeps pace in battle for East wild-card spot

-The Montreal Canadiens remained in the thick of a fight for a playoff spot after a 3-1 victory over the Winnipeg Jets on Saturday.
+The Carolina Hurricanes sit one point ahead of the Blue Jackets and Canadiens for the first wild card.
+Carolina and Columbus have four games left, while Montreal has just three remaining.

-The Canadiens desperately needed a win to stay close with the Carolina Hurricanes and Columbus Blue Jackets in the race for the final two playoff spots in the Eastern Conference.
-Montreal was coming off a 6-2 loss in Columbus on Thursday
+Carey Price made 23 saves for the Habs and praised his teammates for bouncing back after a 6-2 loss to Columbus on Thursday.

-Mathieu Perreault got the lone goal for Winnipeg, which has lost three in a row.
+Mathieu Perreault got the lone goal for Winnipeg (45-29-4), which has lost three in a row.
+The Jets and Predators are tied for top spot in the Central Division, with Winnipeg having a game in hand.

-Connor Hellebuyck made 40 saves for the Jets (45-29-4), who were tied for first place in the Central Division with Nashville heading into the game.
+"Ever since we've clinched [a playoff spot], it seems like we're taking it a little bit more lightly, which we shouldn't," Perrault said.
+"I don't really know how to explain that, it's just maybe human nature, you know.

-Montreal controlled the play in the first period of Winnipeg's final home game of the regular season, outshooting the Jets 16-5 and grabbing a 1-0 lead.
+"You feel maybe a bit more comfortable knowing you are going to make the playoffs, so you don't have to try as hard.
+I'm sure when playoffs come around, we'll get back to our game."

 The second period featured near misses by the Jets and another goal for the Canadiens.